Poken-ninja/cyber-journal/README.md

 Triage: The prioritizing of incidents according to their level of importance or urgency

-VirusTotal: A service that allows anyone to analyze suspicious files, domains, URLs, and IP addresses for malicious content
+VirusTotal: A service that allows anyone to analyze suspicious files, domains, URLs, and IP addresses for malicious content Glossary terms from module 4
+Terms and definitions from Course 6, Module 4 Anomaly-based analysis: A detection method that identifies abnormal behavior

+Array: A data type that stores data in a comma-separated ordered list

+Common Event Format (CEF): A log format that uses key-value pairs to structure data and identify fields and their corresponding values

+Configuration file: A file used to configure the settings of an application

+Endpoint: Any device connected on a network

+Endpoint detection and response (EDR): An application that monitors an endpoint for malicious activity

+False positive: An alert that incorrectly detects the presence of a threat

+Host-based intrusion detection system (HIDS): An application that monitors the activity of the host on which it’s installed

+Intrusion detection systems (IDS): An application that monitors system activity and alerts on possible intrusions

+Key-value pair: A set of data that represents two linked items: a key, and its corresponding value

+Log: A record of events that occur within an organization’s systems

+Log analysis: The process of examining logs to identify events of interest

+Log management: The process of collecting, storing, analyzing, and disposing of log data

+Logging: The recording of events occurring on computer systems and networks

+Network-based intrusion detection system (NIDS): An application that collects and monitors network traffic and network data

+Object: A data type that stores data in a comma-separated list of key-value pairs

+Search Processing Language (SPL): Splunk’s query language

+Security information and event management (SIEM): An application that collects and analyzes log data to monitor critical activities in an organization

+Signature: A pattern that is associated with malicious activity

+Signature analysis: A detection method used to find events interest

+Suricata: An open-source intrusion detection system, intrusion prevention system, and network analysis tool

+Telemetry: The collection and transmission of data for analysis

+Wildcard: A special character that can be substituted with any other character

+YARA-L: A computer language used to create rules for searching through ingested log data

+Zero-day: An exploit that was previously unknown